haixiangyan/me/README.md

 # blog
-This repo including all my blogs and codes that are used to demonstrate in blogs.
+This repo 📦 contains all my Front-end development blogs 📒.
+They are mainly from [Medium](https://medium.com/@haixiang6123) and [简书](https://www.jianshu.com/u/0340be4082b5).
+If you like them, please give me a star 😘

 ## React.js